Pion axioproduction revisited: Kinematics

 where

-In this work, we calculate the total cross section of the process $an \to \pi^-p$, denoted by $\sigma_{an \to \pi^-p}$, and the theoretical framework used to determine the corresponding partial-wave amplitudes, denoted by $T_{an \to \pi^-p}^{l\pm}$, is ChPT with explicit resonance fields.
-Particularly, we perform the calculation of the $S_1$, $P_1$ and $P_3$ partial-wave cross sections while neglecting the higher ones with $l \geq 2$, as those are suppressed in the energy region under consideration.
+In this work, we perform the calculation of the $S_1$, $P_1$ and $P_3$ partial wave cross sections while neglecting the higher ones with $l \geq 2$, as those are suppressed in the energy region under consideration.
 Throughout, we make use of the notation $l_{2j}$, with $l=S,P,D,\cdots$ the orbital angular momentum, and $j$ the total angular momentum.
 Each of the partial waves contains both the isospin-conserving $(I=1/2)$ and isospin-breaking ($I=3/2$) contributions.
 That is, $S_1$ refers to the sum of both $S_{11}$ and $S_{31}$ (in the usual $l_{2I,2j}$ notation) partial waves, and so on.
-Since the $\Delta$ is a spin-$\tfrac{3}{2}$, positive-parity resonance and the $N^*(1440)$ is a spin-$\tfrac{1}{2}$, positive-parity resonance, it is reasonable to expect an enhancement in the $P_3$ and $P_1$ partial-wave cross sections in the energy region of the $\Delta$ and Roper resonances, respectively.
-Of course, we are well aware that the Roper does not show up as a bump in the pion-nucleon cross section and the $P_{11}$ phase shift crosses $90^\circ$ at an energy higher than 1.44~GeV.
+Since the $\Delta$ is a spin-$\tfrac{3}{2}$, positive-parity resonance and the Roper is a spin-$\tfrac{1}{2}$, positive-parity resonance, it is reasonable to expect an enhancement in the $P_3$ and $P_1$ partial wave cross sections in the energy region of the $\Delta$ and Roper resonances, respectively.
+Of course, we are well aware that the Roper does not show up as a bump in the pion-nucleon cross section and the $P_{11}$ phase shift crosses $90^\circ$ at an energy higher than $1.44\,\text{GeV}$.
 In case of pion axioproduction, matters can be different as the background is much suppressed.